 Follow us on LinkedIn to keep up to date on ways to keep your business data safe.

 It’s essential to ensure you have detection tools in place enhanced by threat intelligence to detect and respond to infections.
 Scam attacks can then be found quickly with the appropriate action taken immediately to minimise the impact.

 Having a strong, reputable antivirus implemented can hold off a ransomware attack.

 Always keep a secure backup

-- One of the worst impacts of a breach is the loss of important documents.
+One of the worst impacts of a breach is the loss of important documents.
 Don’t neglect your back-up process and continue to save data and files in the case of an unforeseen cyber-attack.
 If breached, it’s better to wipe all computer systems and then reinstall a trusted backup.
-Save a back-up on an external device that isn’t connected to the internet and consider used cloud services.
-You can then restore any impacted files from a previous backup.

-- Ensure that software downloads are a priority to keep your system up-to-date and fix any vulnerabilities that could leave your data a target.
-Always download the newest version of software you use within your business as soon as it’s available to ensure security is tight.
-Regularly look for patches within software to help prevent infection.
+Ensure that software downloads are a priority to keep your system up-to-date and fix any vulnerabilities that could leave your data a target.
+Always download the newest version of the software you use within your business as soon as it’s available to ensure security is tight.
+Regularly look for patches within the software to help prevent infection.

 Do not release sensitive information through email platforms.
 Having filters on your mail servers that can recognise and ignore spam can improve security by content scanning incoming e-mails for threats and risky attachments.
 If in doubt, always contact a member of your IT department or a co-worker if you deem anything suspicious.